Coinbase: Customer complaints (2018—2021)

-Insider trading
+Insider trading complaint (2022)

 On July 22, 2022, a former Coinbase product manager, Ishan Wahi, along with Nikhil Wahi (Ishan's brother) and Sameer Ramani (a friend), was charged in the first-ever insider trading case in cryptocurrency by prosecutors for the Southern District of New York and the Securities and Exchange Commission.
 According to the complaint filed in SEC v.
-Wahi, Ishan Wahi allegedly shared information that certain tokens were about to be listed by Coinbase with Nikhil Wahi and Ramani, who then allegedly acted upon that information to make trades for an alleged illicit profit over million.
+Wahi, Ishan Wahi allegedly shared information that certain tokens were about to be listed by Coinbase with Nikhil Wahi and Ramani, who then allegedly acted upon that information to make trades for an alleged illicit profit over US$1.5 million.
 According to federal prosecutors, Ishan Wahi purchased a one-way ticket to India upon being summoned by Coinbase to the company's Seattle office for a meeting.
 Wahi was subsequently intercepted by law enforcement from boarding a May 16 flight to India.
 Coinbase's chief security officer, Philip Martin, noted that the company provided prosecutors with information from an internal investigation.

 On January 10, 2023, Nikhil Wahi was sentenced to ten months in prison after he admitted to making trades based on confidential information from Coinbase.
-U.S. District Judge Loretta Preska said Wahi's crime was "not an isolated error in judgment."
+U.S. District Judge Loretta Preska said Wahi's crime was "not an isolated error in judgment".
 Ishan Wahi originally pleaded not guilty but entered a guilty plea on February 7, 2023.
-He will be sentenced on May 10.
+On May 9, 2023, Ishan Wahi was sentenced to two years in prison and ordered to forfeit various crypto assets that he received in connection with the scheme.
 Ramani remains at large.